Whistleblower Policy

 Policy Statement

-The University strives to provide an ethical and productive work environment in which employees are encouraged to report issues and concerns about University operations.
-It is the policy of Suffolk University that all employees be free to report, without fear of retaliation, activity occurring in University operations that the reporting person believes in good faith to be illegal, dishonest, unethical or fraudulent.
+It is the policy of Suffolk University that all members of the University community be free to report, without fear of retaliation, activity occurring in University operations that the reporting person believes in good faith to be illegal, dishonest, unethical or fraudulent.

 Reported allegations will be treated confidentially to the extent possible, and will be promptly investigated.
 Neither the University nor any of its employees will take adverse employment action or other action in retaliation against a person who reports in good faith information under this Policy.